Profitable and consistent trading is about finding a balance between your win-rate and risk/reward ratio. Here’s how to do it.

 Win-rate is how many trades you win, usually given as a percentage.
-Such as 50%, 5 out of 10, or 50 out of 100.
+Such as 50%, which is 5 wins out of 10 trades, or 50 wins out of 100 trades.
 That means 50% of trades placed result in a profit.

 Win rate is what many people focus on.
 They want to be right, often!
 Yet reward:risk (R:R) is just as important.
 R:R is how much a trader wins on winning trades versus how much they lose on a losing trade.

-If you risk $100—that is what you lose when you take a loss—but make $500 on a winner, you can have a low win-rate and still make money because your profitable trades are so much bigger than your losses.
+If you risk $100—that’s what you lose when you take a loss—but if you make $500 on your winners, you can have a low win-rate and still make money because your profitable trades are so much bigger than your losses.

-I use the reward:risk so that we can work in real numbers.
+I use the reward:risk (instead of the more commonly used risk/reward) so that we can work in real numbers.
 2:1, 1.5:1, 3:1 etc, or you could just say your reward is 3x your risk in the latter case.
 Risk/reward is another term used, and means the same thing, except then you are using a fraction.
 If your reward is 3x your risk, the risk/reward is 1/3, or 0.3333.
 I prefer using reward:risk.